vero-nika-2828/GlottoLotto_Matching-game/README.md

 ## Colour scheme

 The main colors of the website are dark green, gold yellow, pink and white.
-* Dark green (#00483E) is used as a background color for all the containers: Main menu, Card area and Resull to provide a contrast for the text and to evoke a positive and relaxed feelings.
+* Dark green (#00483E) is used as a background color for all the containers: Main menu, Card area and Result to provide a contrast for the text and to evoke a positive and relaxed feelings.

 * Gold yellow (#D79E06) color was used for all the text apart from the button text to complement the dark green background and give the page a happy joyful feel.

 * Pink color (#CF9EAC) was used as the button color.
 This color diverges slightly from the background and description colors and was chosen with aim to bring the users attention to the navigation menu.
-It is also asociate with plaufulness which is the mood we want to set before the game.
+It is also associate with plaufulness which is the mood we want to set before the game.

 * White color (#FFFFFF) was used as a button text for the contrast.

-* Brighter shades of pink (#FABEB4, #FCA99B) and ligher shade of (#00C9AC) were used to create linear gradient on the back of the card.
+* Brighter shades of pink (#FABEB4, #FCA99B) and lighter shade of (#00C9AC) were used to create linear gradient on the back of the card.

 * Dark purple (#800080) and dark blue (#0000FF) used for the linear gradient for on the front of the cards to make the pictures and text stand out.